Mi5sssss/Mi5sssss.GitHub.io/index.md

 - Computer Architecture

 ## 📰News

+* **06/2022** I am very lucky to obtain the College Graduate Excellence Award from SME, SUSTech.

 * **03/2022** My old page [rickxie.xyz](https://rickxie.xyz) could be still accessd by the end of 2022, new page would be [rickxie.cn](https://rickxie.cn) from now.